Replacing Capacitors in Old Radios and TVs

 It is sometimes possible to order replacement multi-unit capacitors that exactly

 match the original values.
-However, new multi-unit caps are more expensive
+However, new multi-unit caps can be quite expensive

-It is more economical to replace a multi-unit capacitor with individual capacitors
+It is economical to replace a multi-unit capacitor with individual capacitors

 of the desired values.
 For instance, if your original can contained capacitors of